amarnaths0005/sciChartSine/README.md

 - Properties contains a resource file having a list of all strings displayed in the View

 - Uses the SciChart library for displaying charts, graphs
+- Clicking on the Button generates a new Sine Curve on each click